johanlundahl/home_monitor/README.md

 $ make run
 ```

-To make the application start automatically run the following command that will define a crontab job
+To make the application start automatically at reboot run the following command
 ```
 $ make autostart
 ```